muyale/Webscraping-/README.md

 # Webscraping on the books to scrape website with python and beautiful soup
-This is a project on webscraping on the books to scrape website Webscraping is essentially extracting information from a website and then converting the information into a form that a user can use .
+This is a project on webscraping on the books to scrape website.

+Webscraping is essentially extracting information from a website and then converting the information into a form that a user can use .
 Webscraping can be quite useful in datascience .However not all websites allow webscraping and it is deemed illegal in some cases.
 Webscraping works by using a crawler and a a scraper.